 Seller financing is a loan that you provide to a buyer to cover a portion of the purchase price.
 Buyers often use it with other forms of financing, including SBA loans, to afford the full purchase price.

-It's easy to see why seller financing is appealing for buyers.
-But it's often a win for sellers, too.
-With it, sellers can earn interest on the sale, which can result in a significantly higher payout.
-They can also defer some tax liabilities to future years, which can result in tax savings.
+It’s easy to see why seller financing appeals to buyers.
+But it’s often a win for sellers, too.
+With it, you can earn interest on the sale, which can result in a significantly higher payout.
+You might also defer some tax liabilities to future years, which can result in tax savings.

 To learn more about seller financing and how it can benefit both you and potential buyers, check out this article:

 Another option is to establish an employee stock ownership plan (ESOP).
 This plan enables your employees to buy or be gifted shares of your business under specific terms.
 To form an ESOP, you’ll work with an attorney to set up a trust fund for your employees, and you’ll allocate shares to individual employee accounts.
 When you’re ready to exit your business, other shareholders can buy your shares at fair market value.